VidushiChaubey/Cafe-Website/README.md

 ## Features

+- Product catalog with categories
-- User authentication system
+- User registration and login
+- Shopping cart functionality
+- Order placement and payment
+- Admin panel to manage products, orders, and users
-- Responsive design
+- Responsive design using CSS and JavaScript
-- Dynamic content rendering
-- Form validation with JavaScript

 ## Environment Variables